-You can get a free printable sheet of this homeschool experiment here:
+Here is a a free printable sheet of this homeschool experiment.

-I learned a lot about home school science teaching from the kids, and the main thing I realized was that your basic role as a parent and teacher is to encourage your child's natural curiosity and wonder in the world.
+I learned a lot about home school science teaching, and the main thing I realized is that learning science is all about encouraging your child's natural curiosity and wonder in the world.

 It's that sense of wonder and excitement which is the basis for getting your kids interested in science.

-It's also the basis for our free homeschooling curriculum.
+It's also the basis for our home school science lessons.

-Go to the link to kids experiments below to get my free e-book of ten simple science experiments that won't let you down!
+Go to the link to kids experiments to get a free e-book of ten simple science experiments that won't let you down!